dmjohnsson23/teql/README.md

 Frankly `sed` is difficult to learn, difficult to use, uses difficult to read scripts, is rather inflexible.

-TEQL aims to be much more friendly.
+TEQL aims to be much more friendly, saving time by requiring less googling to get things done.
 It also opts for a more robust feature set, making it easy to perform operations that are hard or impossible in `sed`, like search queries that span multiple lines.

 However, TEQL is more verbose.
 It is also less efficient than `sed`, requiring multiple passes over the file to perform operations compared to `sed`'s single-pass approach.
 TEQL will also use much more memory than `sed`: we are memory-mapping the file, which should still be efficient enough to load very large files, but it will likely take much longer to perform operations on these files than `sed`'s streaming approach.